 GMP Certificate.
-After receiving the on-site inspection notification for production permit, we should submit the GMP inspection application to the Center for Food and Drug Inspection as well.
-The Center for Food and Drug Inspection will arrange for the inspection on our facilities for both purposes of GMP inspection and production permit at the same time.
-If we pass the GMP inspection, CFDA will issue the GMP Certificate after we get the Production Permit.
-A GMP Certificate is used to approve the quality system, including quality assurance and quality control management, production management, material and product, qualification and validation, facility and equipment, etc. The CFDA has issued GMP standards for pharmaceutical manufacturers to minimize the risks arising out of the production process of drugs that will not be identified or eliminated through testing the final products.
+After receiving the production permit, we should submit the GMP inspection application to the provincial level CFDA, the provincial level CFDA will arrange for the inspection on our facilities for purposes of GMP inspection.
+If we pass the GMP inspection, the provincial level CFDA will issue the GMP Certificate.
+A GMP Certificate is used to approve the quality system, including quality assurance and quality control management, production management, materials and products, qualification and validation, facility and equipment.
+The CFDA has issued GMP standards for pharmaceutical manufacturers to minimize the risks arising out of the production process of drugs that are not identified or eliminated through testing the final products.